 Situated across the sea from Korea, Saga has long been influenced by Korean and Chinese culture and is famous for stunning pottery from the Arita and Imari areas as well as mudflats and onsen—a great combination for a trip!

-Festival: The Kashima Gatalympics in June is one of Japan’s messiest festivals as it is held on the mudflats of the Ariake sea.
+The Kashima Gatalympics in June is one of Japan’s messiest festivals as it is held on the mudflats of the Ariake Sea.
 Involving all manner of sports, from sumo to racing, anyone can participate, so join in and get muddy!

 Nagasaki – 長崎県

-The westernmost prefecture of Japan and as well as being a name synonymous with tragedy, Kyushu’s Nagasaki is full of history and an amazing place to explore.
+The westernmost prefecture of Japan whose name is synonymous with tragedy, Nagasaki is full of history and an amazing place to explore.

 - Nagasaki Atomic Bomb Museum and Peace Park: The first place to visit in the city, the museum and park are haunting, with memorials, sculptures and moving displays about the effects of the disaster.

-Food: Tuck in to either of the traditional noodle dishes which combine Chinese and Japanese specialities: a hearty bowl of champon, a Chinese soup dish combining traditional bamboo shoots and noodles with local seafood or saraudon—a bed of fried noodles topped with seafood and veg.
+Tuck in to either of the traditional noodle dishes which combine Chinese and Japanese specialties: a hearty bowl of champon, a Chinese soup dish combining traditional bamboo shoots and noodles with local seafood, or saraudon, a bed of fried noodles topped with seafood and veg.
 Make sure to try the castella though: a steamed sponge with a delicate structure which is incredibly moreish and a very popular souvenir!

 Kumamoto – 熊本県